Spaaaacccee/flex/docs/User Acceptance Testing.md

 - Introducing the ability to set an event to be completed upon a condition, for example a file submission.

 - More detailed, or clearer history record.

+However adding any of these features is not a priority, as the app is already working very well.

 ### 2.4 Appendix